FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 **Setting:** Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
+	•
-	• The interaction is happening outside at night on a farm.
+	-The interaction is happening outside at night on a farm.
 A lone farmer is having a series of different interactions with what he perceives to be an alien space ship.
 It is in fact a government secret project designed to test how human might react if the government secret that there are in fact aliens was accidentally let out.
 **Players:** Who is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.

-Involved in the interaction is a farm boy and the secret alien ship.
+- Involved in the interaction is a farm boy and the secret alien ship.
 The alien device is designed to test out on everyday people their reactions to meeting aliens.
 It is not meant to be overly frightening but instead based on the real designs the government is hiding in area 51.
 **Activity:** What is happening between the actors?

-	• The actors are the farmer and the 'alien space ship'.
+	- The actors are the farmer and the 'alien space ship'.
 The Space ship is doing a multitude of activities to test how the farmer will react.
 See below for detailed Activities and goals
 **Goals:** What are the goals of each player? (e.g., jumping to a tree, opening the fridge)

 **Storyboard goals and activities**